GavinRigsby/obsidian-embed-and-edit-code/README.md

 * `PATH` should be the file to embed from the vault or a remote address.
 If you use github make sure to use `https://raw.githubusercontent.com/...`
 * `LINES` will include only the specified lines of code.
 The set of included lines will append dots (`...`) to show any excluded lines in the file.
+* `FUNCTION` will include only the specified funcitons.
+The set of included lines will append dots (`...`) to show any excluded lines in the file.
 * `TITLE` will set the title displayed above the embeded code.
 If the `TITLE` is not set then the filename of the embeded file will be displayed.

 ## Using Obsidian VSCode Editor